nonoesp/laravel-folio/README.md

 * Put user route inside controller.
 * Embed Article model inside package — there is a issue with rtconner/tagging not working when the model is owned by the package.

+## Features

+* **Article recipients**.
+Make articles only visible to certain Twitter handles.

 ## Release Notes

 ### v0.8.0

+* Added article recipients.
+Add a list of Twitter handles to your article to restrict their visibility to those users when they are logged in.
+Otherwise, the site just shows visitor posts with no recipients.

+### v0.7.2

 * Introduced special tag CSS class names.
 A class like c-article-tagName will be added to a series of special tags or categories when a post contains them.
 This allows to create custom CSS for posts tagged with an specific tag.